2019 Design Career Fair

 Practice presenting your design work.
 Most design students are too slow and indirect when describing their projects and solutions.
 You should be able to communicate the essence of the design problem and your approach in two to three sentences.
 Note that it is often easier to explain your design process if you have visuals; consider creating a few process slides or a process notebook for key projects in your portfolio.

 Make sure that you have good questions prepared to ask the employer.
-This shows your preparation and research; it also demonstrates that you have genuine interest in the firm, and have specifically sought them out.
+This shows your preparation and research; it also demonstrates that you have a genuine interest in the firm, and have specifically sought them out.

 Prepare an appropriate outfit.
 We recommend business casual attire (or better).
 Clothing can express your design sensibility, but please, no jeans or sneakers.
-For men, we recommend dress pants, a button-down or collared shirted, and dress shoes.
-For women, we recommend a day dress, or a blouse with a skirt or slacks.
+For men, we recommend dress pants, a button-down or collared shirt, and dress shoes.
+For women, we recommend a day dress or a blouse with a skirt or slacks.
 For both men and women, a jacket or blazer can add polish (but please, no denim jackets).
 Storage space for coats and backpacks is very limited at the venue.
 Leave bulky items—including backpacks—in your locker in the Art Building, or make a quick run home to drop your things off before the fair.

-Contact Liz Copland at firstname.lastname@example.org
+Contact Ari Ortiz at email@example.com

 Students with disabilities should visit careers.uw.edu/students/students-with-disabilities for additional resources and support.